Termination of employment after parental leave in 2026

 Termination by the employer

 During the notice period, the employer is obliged to assign the employee to work according to the employment contract.
-In the event that this is not possible, this is an obstacle on the part of the employer, which we have discussed above, and the employee is thus entitled to wage compensation in the amount of average earnings.
+In the event that this is not possible, this is an obstacle on the part of the employer, which we discussed above, and the employee is thus entitled to wage compensation in the amount of average earnings.

 When is it not possible to give notice to an employee?